 By definition horror movies are meant to be frightening.
 They’re a safe trip into the depths of the subconscious, a place to explore the worst the imagination can offer.
 But every once in a while a filmmaker shoots a scene that they later realize is so disturbing the audience will feel jarred out of the "safety" of the film.
 A situation that leaves viewers feeling repulsed rather than delightfully spooked.
-In terms of art less is more, and the directors of horror movies with disturbing deleted scenes recognized that back to back scenes of mutilation and terror aren't enjoyable.
+In terms of art, less is more, and the directors of horror movies with disturbing deleted scenes recognized that back-to-back scenes of mutilation and terror aren't enjoyable.

 Part of the filmmaking process is shooting more footage than a director may actually end up using in the final edit.
-Despite the difficulty and risks of filming and the excruciating effort that goes into making movies, its just worth it to have more to work with.
+Despite the difficulty and risks of filming and the excruciating effort that goes into making movies, it' s just worth it to have more to work with.
 This maximalist approach is why these scenes that were too scary for horror movies exist.

 For the horror film enthusiast who always wants more, these gruesome cut scenes are like delayed icing on the blood-soaked cake.
 Read on to discover some of the worst scenes cut from horror movies and think about whether or not they should have made it into the final cut.
 And, if you love all things spooky, check out this list of the scariest shows on television.

 A Serbian Film, directed by Srđan Spasojević, is one of the most disturbing collection of scenes committed to film.
-The film is a reaction to the glut of foreign funded eastern European films of the time that Spasojević felt pushed politically correct agendas.
+The film is a reaction to the glut of foreign-funded Eastern European films of the time that Spasojević felt pushed politically correct agendas.
 A Serbian Film is quite the opposite and may just make you want to bleach your brain after viewing.

 It's interesting that the producers behind a movie like The Human Centipede 2 would even bother sending the film to a ratings board to have it deemed watchable.
 The film features a character kidnapping a group of people, removing their teeth, and surgically stapling them together mouth to unmentionables to form a human centipede.

 Paul W.S.
 Anderson's Event Horizon is an often overlooked science-fiction/horror film that teases an Alien-like monster on a spaceship narrative before descending into pure Lovecraftian terror.
-After docking on a spaceship sending out a distress signal the crew begins suffering from violent hallucinations.
+After docking on a spaceship sending out a distress signal, the crew begins suffering from violent hallucinations.
 A major point of the film is when the crew finds a video log from the original crew's descent into the hell dimension.
-Even though the audience only sees a few seconds of the footage the message is plenty potent.
+Even though the audience only sees a few seconds of the footage, the message is plenty potent.

-In the 20 seconds that appear in the final version of Event Horizon the audience is treated to writhing naked bodies, crew members eating each other alive, a guy being sodomized with a pipe, and another ripping out his own intestines through his mouth.
+In the 20 seconds that appear in the final version of Event Horizon, the audience is treated to writhing naked bodies, crew members eating each other alive, a guy being sodomized with a pipe, and another ripping out his own intestines through his mouth.
 According to effects supervisor Danny Bonnywell, Anderson actually filmed way more intense stuff even though he was pretty sure it would end up on the cutting room floor.

 Man Bites Dog is an unflinching cinema verité faux documentary about a group of filmmakers following a serial killer along his personal journey.
-The film is one of the first of its kind where the audience was lured into the fun and games of cinematic murder until they were implicated in the crimes once the film flipped on them.
+The film was one of the first of its kind where the audience was lured into the fun and games of cinematic murder until they were implicated in the crimes once the film flipped on them.
 The American release of the film had a major cut that let the air out of the film's tires in a major way.
-The scene has since been restored by Criterion and shows the documentary film crew that has been following the killer take part in the gang rape of a woman before she's disemboweled.
+The scene has since been restored by Criterion and shows the documentary film crew that has been following the killer take part in the mistreatment of a woman before she's disemboweled.